eigentaylor/eigentaylor.github.io/_posts/2026-07-20-better-choices-strategy.md

 For the particularly technical readers, or those who want to look at pretty graphs, I have included two Jupyter notebooks.
 I am not a coder, so the code was written with AI assistance.

-The first notebook essentially brute-forces every claim above marked "machine-verified" independently of the proofs given in the text.
+The first notebook essentially brute-forces every claim above marked "machine-verified" independently of the proofs given in the text, as well as the [interactive github pages site](https://eigentaylor.github.io/weakest-link/graph.html).
 The second runs some simulations investigating the likelihood of these scenarios occurring in practice, and how detectable and affordable they are.

 ### A Verification Notebook